partykit/partykit/apps/blog/src/content/blog/partykit-at-viteconf.md

 Reaction buttons could further be extended by adding animation that would fire up whenever someone clicks the button.
 Or, why stop there?
 Imagine a waterfall of floating hearts appearing in the corner of the window.

 One could also go an entirely different direction - for example, by giving the participants a way to create (code, draw?) something together as the talks progress.
-Given that **PartyKit can handle up to 32,000 concurrent events**, you're limited only by your imagination.
+Given that **PartyKit can handle up to 32,000 concurrent connections**, you're limited only by your imagination.

 🎈 **I'd love to help you bring real-time interactivity to your event!
 Find me on <a href="https://discord.gg/8RXNx7ED3j" target="_blank" rel="noopener noreferrer">PartyKit Discord</a> or reach out to me on <a href="https://twitter.com/sylwiavargas" target="_blank" rel="noopener noreferrer">Twitter!</a>** 🎈